Benemrxr/toolkits-architectures/reports/Report_5.md

 ```
 This is used to tell Flask, which file has to be used as entrypoint.

-We save this Dockerfile in the same direction as our web application.
+We saved this Dockerfile in the same direction as our web application.
 This way, we could later on run the container from our "docker-compose.yml" file.

 We then created our "docker-compose.yml" file.
 As well as for the previous Dockerfile, we used the file from the last milestone as a template.
 We first added a new service (pyapi) to build up and run our Dockerfile which we created for the web-application.
 We added the depends_on attribute to be sure, that this container waits until the database is build up.
 We did this to avoid errors, that occur because the database is not ready.